vesteinn/SCAN/README.md

 * Gradients are clipped if norm above 5.0
 * Decoding uses teacher forcing with 50% chance

-Accuracy in the paper is reported as at least 95% for this model in the key experiments.
-Top-performing models reach above 99.5%.
+Training (!) accuracy in the paper is reported as at least 99.5% for this model in the key experiments.
+Top-performing models reach above 95% training accuracy.

 ## Experiment 1

-The reported top-performer score is 99.8 %.
+The reported top-performer score is 99.8 % over the test-set, and that of the overall best model is reported as 99.7% on the test-set (averaged over 5 runs).
 The model only differs from the *overall-best* one in that there is no drop out (and possibly no gradient clipping, though this is unclear in the paper).

 ## Experiment 2